less/less-docs/content/functions/color-operations.md

 > Choose which of two colors provides the greatest contrast with another.

 This is useful for ensuring that a color is readable against a background, which is also useful for accessibility compliance.
 This function works the same way as the [contrast function in Compass for SASS](http://compass-style.org/reference/compass/utilities/color/contrast/).
-In accordance with [WCAG 2.0](http://www.w3.org/TR/2008/REC-WCAG20-20081211/#relativeluminancedef), colors are compared using their [luma](#color-channel-luma) value, not their lightness.
+In accordance with [WCAG 2.0](http://www.w3.org/TR/2008/REC-WCAG20-20081211/#relativeluminancedef), colors are compared using their gamma-corrected [luma](#color-channel-luma) value, not their lightness.

 The light and dark parameters can be supplied in either order - the function will calculate their luma values and assign light and dark automatically, which means you can't use this function to select the *least* contrasting color by reversing the order.